eclipse/aCute/README.md

 # aCute: C# in Eclipse IDE

-Support for C# edition in Eclipse IDE.
+Support for C# editing in Eclipse IDE.
 Relies on OmniSharp and Language Server Protocol.

 ![screenshot](aCute.png "Logo Title Text 1")